wkuckro/dotfiles/README.md

 ## Installation

 1. Start in the directory you'd like to be _above_ where these files live.
-This\
-will install a folder called `dotfiles`, with the subsequent files and folders \
-below it.
-So, if you want to install this in your user directory /User/dotfiles\
-, you can stay where you are in a default prompt.
+This will install a folder called `dotfiles`, with the subsequent files and folders below it.
+So, if you want to install this in your user directory /User/dotfiles, you can stay where you are in a default prompt.

 ```bash
 git clone https://github.com/wkuckro/dotfiles.git
 ```

-2. Move into your newly installed dotfile folder and run the script to make \
-links and back up new existing files.
+2. Move into your newly installed dotfiles folder and run the script to make links and back up new existing files.

 ```bash
 cd ~/dotfiles